raskalito/Sync360Docs/Sync360 Syntax Guide.md

 # GENERAL SCRIPT SYNTAX

-A Sync360 script is an xml file which must be a valid xml file.
-The root element of each script file must be ```<script>``` A script consist multiple tags that acts as commands for Sync360 engine.
-The child elements of tags can be used as parameters of the command or as flow control engine execution.
+A Sync360 script is an xml file which must be a valid xml file and consist of Sync360 specific commands.
+The root element of each script file must be ```<script>```.
+Each element under the root element represents either flow control or a command for the script execution.
+The child elements of tags can be used as parameters of the command or if used inside flow control elements as command for optional execution.
+There is no limitation of levels or number of commands inside a sync360 script.
+An example of sync360 command with child elements that acts as command properties.
 ```
 <set var="CitiesAndCountries">
     <attr name="Cities">Houston,Phoenix</attr>